jamen/OpenAlbion/docs/fable-formats.md

 ## LEV

-A LEV file starts with a primary header:
+A LEV file starts with a primary header

 | Field              | Length | Description                                          |
 |--------------------|--------|------------------------------------------------------|